AssSam7/-30DaysLeetCodeChallenge/README.md

 **Approach:**
 The question is really simple, iterate over all the elements in the input and count that only if (element+1) exists.
 Used a temporary count variable and a [**_forEach_**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)

+## Day 8 - Middle of the Linked List

+**Statement:**
+Given a non-empty, singly linked list with head node head, return a middle node of linked list.

+**Note:**
+If there are two middle nodes, return the second middle node.

+**Approach:**
+Question is a part of the one of the most important data structures in Computer Programming, Singly Linked List.
+Singly means the linked list can traverse only in the single direction i.e. forward.
+Question is to identify the middle element in the linked list, if more than 1 exists, return last most i.e. second node.